How to Sync Outlook Contacts to iPhone

 3. Open the Contacts section in TouchCopy, and select the contacts you wish to copy to Outlook.

-4. Click "Copy to Outlook".
+4. Click "Save to CSV".

 Copy contacts from iPhone to Outlook using TouchCopy